syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 ### Custom Font Setting in Xamarin.Android

-* Download the Custom Font(e.g. Lobster-Regular.ttf)
+* Download the Custom Font(e.g. Lobster-Regular.ttf).
 * Add the downloaded Custom Font to the Assets folder of the Xamarin.Android project.
 * Then, use the Custom Font name as text style.